Norton Password Manager vs 1Password: which is the best for you?

 Customer support

-1Password’s winning streak continues courtesy of its well-trained agents and helpful guides.
-With 1Password, you should hit up its knowledge base at the first sign of trouble.
+1Password’s winning streak continues with its well-trained agents and helpful guides.
+With 1Password, you should check its knowledge base at the first sign of trouble.
 It’s home to thousands of detailed articles and step-by-step guides.

 Meanwhile, agent assistance is available via email, Twitter, and community forums.
-However, just don’t expect instant replies.
-That said, they’re typically quick to help.
+They’re typically quick to help.

 Norton Password Manager vs 1Password – which one to choose?

 All things considered, 1Password is a significantly better option than Norton Password Manager.
-While it isn’t free, the little over a dollar that you pay provides you with top-notch security, strong encryption, flexible MFA, great user experience, and robust features.
+While it isn’t free, the price that you pay provides top-notch security, strong encryption, flexible MFA, great user experience, and robust features.

 FAQ